-In June 2021, A.M.
-Best upgraded ICC's financial strength rating to "A-" from "B++" stable outlook.
-This rating was reaffirmed as of July 19, 2022.
-A key to achieving our goal of significant growth in our premiums written is maintaining an A.M.
+In May 2019, A.M.
+Best affirmed ICC's financial strength rating of "B++" stable outlook.
+A key to achieving our goal of significant growth in our premiums written, is obtaining an A.M.
 Best rating of "A-" or better.
 Increasing our capitalization and maintaining strong operating performance are significant rating components reviewed by A.M.
 Best.
 This is combined with a review of various other rating requirements.
 If we are not able to increase our rating or if A.M.
 Best downgrades our rating, it is likely that we will not be able to compete as effectively and our ability to sell insurance policies could decline.
 As a result, our financial results would be adversely affected.
 A.M.
 Best reviews our rating approximately once per year.